edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-08-bootstrapping-r-functions/index.md

 </div>

 I haven't thrown a lot of test cases at this code yet, but here's a simple example: take a data frame and add 1 to every numeric column.
-I've written the code in dplyr, but I've used `mutate_if` instead of [`dplyr::mutate_if`](https://dplyr.tidyverse.org/reference/mutate_all.html).
+I've written the code with dplyr, but I've used `mutate_if` instead of [`dplyr::mutate_if`](https://dplyr.tidyverse.org/reference/mutate_all.html).
 I'll need to call [`library(dplyr)`](https://dplyr.tidyverse.org) before I run this function.
 I'll put an extra [`message()`](https://rdrr.io/r/base/message.html) in the setup code to make it clear that I'm actually running the setup.

 <div class="highlight">